 These scrumptious Paleo Chocolate Chip Muffins are simple to make, and ready to devour in less than thirty minutes.
-A fresh-baked, tender, chocolatey gluten-free muffin that’s healthy and satisfying.
+A fresh-baked, tender, chocolatey paleo muffin that’s healthy and satisfying.

-Depending on what we did over the weekend, I don’t always get around to making a batch of muffins.
-That’s when I turn to simple muffin recipes.
+Depending on what we did over the weekend, I don’t always get around to making a batch of paleo muffins.
+That’s when I turn to easy paleo muffin recipes.
 Recipes with minimal cleanup, take only a few minutes to throw together, and can be done baking by the time I get out of the shower (I don’t take super long showers).

 I’ve been relying on Paleo muffins lately and have been switching them out for regular gluten-free muffins.
 So far my girls haven’t noticed.